 Included

 in EPA's

 Audit

 Audit Part Description Guidance?

 Communications Automated check of the OBD test equipment's $\sqrt{}$

 Check ability to communicate with the OBD vehicle

 simulator.

 Accuracy Check Accuracy check of the OBD test equipment's $\sqrt{}$

 ability to retrieve specific diagnostic trouble Modified

 codes (DTCs), readiness monitor status, and

 other data, including engine RPM.

-Visual Cable and Visual check of the cables and connector
+Visual Cable and Visual check of the cables and connector $\sqrt{}$

 Connector Check condition.

 In 2009, MassDEP revised its OBD test equipment audit procedures by modifying the RPM portion of the accuracy check, and by adding to the items to be checked during the accuracy check.
-The RPM check was modified to test only one RPM setting (5,000 RPM) instead of the two RPMs recommended in EPA's audit guidance (700 and 2500), and to require that workstations must read exactly 5,000 RPM instead of within the range of \pm 3% that was recommended in EPA's guidance.
+The RPM check was modified to test only one RPM setting (5,000 RPM) instead of the two RPMs recommended in EPA's audit guidance (700 and 2500), and to require that workstations must read exactly 5,000 RPM instead of within the range of $\pm$ 3% that was recommended in EPA's guidance.
 The results of MassDEP's prior OBD auditing experience supported the Massachusetts' decision to simplify the OBD RPM audit (and to deviate from EPA's recommendations on this point).
 In auditing OBD equipment from 2002 through 2008, MassDEP found that the RPM reading always exactly matched the standard as long as the OBD vehicle simulator communicated with the workstation OBD test equipment.
-Since 2009 we have found that if the RPM is reported, it is always correct, confirming that checking multiple RPMs is not an effective use of the field investigators' time.
+Since 2009 we have found that if an RPM is reported, it is always correct, confirming that checking multiple RPMs is not an effective use of the field investigators' time.

 For the accuracy check, Massachusetts uses custom-built OBD vehicle simulators to generate signals for the OBD emissions testing equipment to read.
-There are six different configurations for the OBD vehicle simulators, covering six different OBD communication protocols: CAN (11 bit), CAN (29 bit), KWP (ISO 14230-4), ISO
+There are ten different configurations for the OBD vehicle simulators, covering six different OBD communication protocols: CAN (11 bit), CAN (29 bit), KWP (ISO 14230-4), ISO (ISO9141), VPW and PWM.
+The items listed in Table 2 are included in the OBD test equipment audit accuracy check.

-1 "U.S. EPA Steady State and Transient Testing Equipment Audit Guidance," July 2001
+&lt;sup>1 "U.S. EPA Steady State and Transient Testing Equipment Audit Guidance," July 2001